A Lifetime ISA can help you save tax-free for your first home or retirement with the boost of a 25% government bonus.

 The announcement came just a year after new tax-free savings allowances which had meant the ISA had been predicted by some to be on its last legs.

 The Lifetime ISA targets the under 40s and is a two-pronged attempt to get people saving for their first home and for their retirement.

-It's a new, fourth type of Isa that - within the limits of your annual allowance, which will be £20,000 in the 2017-18 tax year - you can open as well as a Cash Isa, Stocks and Shares Isa and/or an Innovative Finance Isa; read more about the tax-free benefits of this in our beginners' guide to Isas.
+It's a new, fourth type of ISA that - within the limits of your annual allowance, which is £20,000 in the 2017-18 tax year - you can open as well as a Cash ISA, Stocks and Shares ISA and/or an Innovative Finance ISA.

 The savings can then be accessed, either when you buy your first home, or at retirement.

-The Lifetime Isa will be available from 6 April, 2017.
+The Lifetime ISA became available from 6 April, 2017.
 Contributions can be made, and the bonus paid, up to the age of 50.

 To get the bonus, you need to withdraw your funds at one of two key points in your life.

 To get the bonus when you buy your first home, you'll need to withdraw the funds from your Lifetime ISA at this time.

 However, this must be at least 12 months from when you opened your Lifetime ISA.